After backlash, Merkel ditches stricter Easter lockdown | Health

 After backlash, Merkel ditches stricter Easter lockdown

 The measure would have meant all stores, including essential ones, closing for an extra day.
+It was met by harsh criticism, with businesses lamenting more shutdowns and medical experts saying the new measures were not tough enough to prevent the exponential spread of more infectious variants of the virus.
 "The idea of an Easter shutdown was drafted with the best of intentions.
-We urgently need to stop and reverse the third wave of the pandemic," she said.
+We urgently need to stop and reverse the third wave of the pandemic," Merkel told reporters on Wednesday.

-But it was not possible to implement the hastily agreed measures so quickly, Merkel said and apologized for added uncertainty that it had raised for Germans.
+But it was not possible to implement the measures so quickly, Merkel said.
+She apologised for added uncertainty that it had raised for Germans.
 "This mistake is mine alone," she said.

 Her comments came against a backdrop of growing public frustration with the conservative-led government over the slow rollout of COVID-19 vaccines and extended lockdown measures.
 "No plan, no clue, no courage," ran a headline in the online edition of the mass-selling Bild daily above a picture of Merkel and two state leaders.